tommoirnz/VicunaChatProgram/README.md

 This program is a combined speech recognition and Vicuna-based chatbot application.
 It uses various libraries for audio processing, text-to-speech, and language modeling.
 It uses Google for speech recognition so is relatively fast for that.
 Uses Microsoft edge voices and also SAPI 5. (you can choose)
 I'm using a 16G Nvidia 5070 graphics card.
 You will need something of that order.
+Even then this is run in 4 bit mode.This means the model paramaters are represented as 4 bits not the whole program.

 I use.
-Cude 12.8 and install Torch as follows at this time: pip install --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cu128 Everything else is relatively straight forward.
+Cude 12.8 and install Torch as follows at this time: pip install --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cu128

+Everything else is relatively straight forward.
 I had a bit of difficulty downloading Vicuna from Hugging Face.
 You will need a free account probably.
-Sometimes it will download into cache but other times you can pre-download it and I store it in c:\models for example and you need to change that.
+Sometimes it will download into cache but other times you can pre-download it and I store it in c:\models for example or a desired dirctory.
-Its using 4 bit version of Vicuna 13b and sometimes surprised you but not often.
+Its using 4 bit version of Vicuna 13b and sometimes surprises you but not often.
 It is good at Languages of course and bad at Maths!
 It is based on LLAMA.
 It's a good place to learn about LL models.
 I use Pycharm for everything in Python but you don't have to and can be done at the command prompt.
 Tom Moir 3/2/2025  Correspondence tomspeechnz@gmail.com